 Pawns move directly forward one square.
 Simple.

 However, if a pawn hasn’t yet moved (that is, if it’s on its starting square), you can choose to move it forward two spaces instead of one.

 Pawns are also unusual in that they capture opponent pieces differently from how they move.
-Pawns can capture pieces by moving one square diagonally left or right in front of them.
-They can’t capture backwards, however, and can only move diagonally if capturing another piece, /not/ when simply moving.
+Pawns capture pieces by moving one square diagonally left or right in front of them.
+They can’t capture backwards, and can only shift diagonally if capturing another piece, not when simply moving.

 Rooks move any number of squares horizontally or vertically in any direction.
 They can’t move diagonally, and have to move in a single, straight line.